-Most auctions have preview days, visiting the auction site to inspect the boats gives you a chance to see which boats are of interest so you can check on there realistic value for condition/age.
+Most auctions have preview days, visiting the auction site to inspect the boats gives you a chance to see which boats are of interest so you can check on their realistic value for condition/age.

 Talking to boat dealers/technicians is also valuable because they may know of problems with a certain model/s.

 Check the classified ads to see what similar models sell for on the open market to use as a guide.
-Remember to assume the worst as repairs can be expensive - seized engines, rusted electronics etc. Boat auctions can be a bargain way into that dream boat with research and diligence to see that come true.
+Remember to assume the worst as repairs can be expensive – seized engines, rusted electronics, etc. Boat auctions can be a bargain way into that dream boat with research and diligence to see that come true.

 Defining the boat for your needs and lifestyle